diogotcorreia/master-thesis/docs/content/ch02-background.typ

 In total, two papers @pp-python-prevention @pp-python-blog, one blog post @pp-python, and The Python Reference Manual
+@python-reference-manual,
+along with some existing vulnerability advisories
+@mesop-cve
+@django-unicorn-cve
+@sverchok-cve
+@pydash-cve,
-@python-reference-manual have been analysed in order to compile the causes and consequences of class pollution.
+have been analysed in order to compile the causes and consequences of class pollution.

-As such, the results of this literature review are presented in this section.
+The results of this literature review are presented in this section.

 === Dangerous Constructs